-Having your vehicle painted is an undertaking that can bring you a lot of satisfaction.
+Having your vehicle painted is an undertaking that can bring a lot of satisfaction.
 Not only will your car look like new, its exterior durability can be significantly enhanced.
-That being said, choosing to have your vehicle repainted also requires an investment of money and time.
-Before you take your vehicle to a paint or auto body shop, take some time to get all the facts.
-This will help you make the right choice for you and your vehicle.
+Choosing to have your vehicle repainted also requires an investment of money and time.

-To make paying for your vehicle’s new paint job a little easier, some insurance policies may cover some of the cost of body work if the vehicle was damaged in an accident.
-Check with your insurance company to see if your coverage will help pay for the costs of painting your car.
+Some insurance policies cover the cost of body work if the vehicle was damaged in an accident.
+Check with your insurance company to see if your coverage will help pay for the costs of repainting your car.

 Badell’s Collision has 2 shops in Aston and Malvern, Pennsylvania.
 Interested in getting your vehicle painted?
 Fill out our online estimate form and one of our reps will be more than happy to answer any questions you have and help get you started.